 WE ARE A FRIENDLY AND WELCOMING CONGREGATION

 Everyone is invited to worship with us, and visitors are always welcome.
-Fellowship and refreshments in our parish hall follow Sunday Services, with a potluck luncheon on the last Sunday of every month.
+Fellowship and refreshments in our parish hall follow Services, with a potluck luncheon every month.
 We enjoy many opportunities for fellowship, including Faith and Family Night with the Omaha Storm Chasers, a Summer Church Picnic, Fall Hayrack Ride, Bonfire and Potluck at Santa’s Woods, and so much more.

-We cooperate in mission with all who share the orthodox Christian Faith, and we embrace all of our Christian brothers and sisters with love and friendship.
+We are not part of any denomination, but are pre-denominational.
+We cooperate in mission with all who share our vision, and we embrace all of our Christian and Jewish brothers and sisters with love and friendship.
 We prayerfully listen together to the leading of the Holy Spirit and seek to come to an understanding as to how God is calling us as a congregation.

-Our Vestry strives to make its decisions by consensus, and every decision made by the Vestry for at least the past ten years has been by consensus.
-We cherish the freedom that we have to respond to the needs of the Church and the Great Commission as we find it here in Omaha and as we are led by the Holy Spirit.
+Our Vestry strives to make its decisions by consensus, and every decision made by the Vestry for more than a decade has been by consensus.
+We cherish the freedom that we have to respond to the needs of our congregation and the Great Commission as we find them here in Omaha and as we are led by the Holy Spirit.